The Federalist (website): Roy Moore

-In November 2017, The Federalist came under criticism from both conservatives and liberals for publishing an opinion piece by Tully Borland, Ouachita Baptist University philosopher, defending Roy Moore for dating teenagers while he was in his 30s, and arguing that such behavior was "not without some merit if one wants to raise a large family".
+In November 2017, The Federalist came under criticism from both conservatives and liberals for publishing an opinion piece by Tully Borland, Ouachita Baptist University philosopher, defending Roy Moore for allegedly dating teenagers while he was in his 30s, and arguing that such behavior was "not without some merit if one wants to raise a large family".
 Noah Rothman of the conservative Commentary magazine stated that the op-ed was "rationalizing away child molestation".
 Molly Roberts of The Washington Post wrote that the op-ed was "uniquely awful".
-Ben Domenech defended The Federalist for publishing Borland's op-ed saying the magazine "remains avowedly committed to offering alternative views.
+Domenech defended The Federalist for publishing Borland's op-ed, saying the magazine "remains avowedly committed to offering alternative views.
 For those that have a problem with this, the question is simple: what are you afraid of?"

 "Black crime" tag

 Until October 2017, The Federalist had a "black crime" tag, which aggregated articles related to criminal activity by African Americans.
-Dan McLaughlin of National Review, a former Federalist contributor, said that the phrasing of the "black crime" tag was "unfortunate", that when he had written for The Federalist he had "never even noticed that there were tags at the bottom of my essays," and that The Federalist "had deleted the tag as soon as it attracted any notice—over a couple of years the tag appeared on only five or six posts."
+Dan McLaughlin of National Review, a former Federalist contributor, said that the phrasing of the "black crime" tag was "unfortunate."
+Adding that when he had written for The Federalist, he had "never even noticed that there were tags at the bottom of my essays," and that The Federalist "had deleted the tag as soon as it attracted any notice—over a couple of years the tag appeared on only five or six posts."

 Andrew McCabe

 In May 2018, The Federalist published an article which suggested that former FBI deputy director Andrew McCabe had leaked a story to the news channel CNN.
 The article presented no evidence that this was the case, only that McCabe was aware that CNN would publish a story four days prior to its eventual publication.
+McCabe had been fired from the FBI in 2018 following a Justice Department Inspector General's report that found he "lacked candor" and acted improperly.
 According to Matt Ford in The New Republic, the more likely explanation was that CNN contacted the FBI Press Office, consistent with journalistic practices, for comment on a forthcoming story.
 George W. Bush's former press secretary Ari Fleischer agreed that CNN was likely contacting the FBI for comment on a forthcoming story, and said that "Whoever told CNN about the briefing is the problem."
 The Federalist story was widely disseminated, including a tweet from Donald Trump Jr.